Boykai/Project-3-Wrangle-OpenStreetMap-Dataset/README.md

 ## Wrangling
 ### Problems Encountered in The Map
-After initially inspecting the Brooklyn Open Street Map XML dataset the following problem was discovered and will be discussed as to how it was addressed:
+After initially inspecting the Brooklyn Open Street Map XML dataset the following problems were discovered and will be discussed as to how it was addressed:
 - Inconsistent and over abbreviated street types
+- Invalid zip codes

 #### Unexpected Street Names Types